 Who says your file organization method has to be boring?
 Turn your filing into a work of art by integrating it into your home decor.

 In My Own Style recommends using colorful magazine files to add a pop of color to an otherwise bland home office.

-If you’re feeling crafty you can even make these out of plain cardboard file boxes by covering them with gift wrap that matches the rest of your space.
-Experiment with different open containers too, including baskets and plastic boxes to create an organization system that is uniquely you.
+If you’re feeling crafty, you can even make these out of plain cardboard file boxes by covering them with gift wrap that matches the rest of your space.
+Experiment with different open containers, including baskets and plastic boxes, to create an organization system uniquely you.

 You’ll want to know where you’ve filed your child’s medical records or where a copy of your marriage license is stored.
-Use a variety of colors and textures to brighten up the room and make organizing your documents more enjoyable.
+Use various colors and textures to brighten up the room and make organizing your documents more enjoyable.
 The more fun it is to organize, the more you’ll do it!

 What are your favorite home office organization tips and ideas?
-Leave them in the comment section below!
+Could you leave them in the comment section below?

 Get Office Organizing Products – Start With The Basics!